Quantum Information Fusion and Correction under the Transferable Belief Model

 \subsection{Encoding mass function as superposition state}

-We map the elements in the FoD to qubits, focal sets to states, mass function to superposition state, and belief masses to the probabilities obtained after measurement. \begin{definition} Consider a mass function $m$ under an $n$-element FoD $\Omega=\{\omega_1,\cdots,\omega_n\}$, an $n$-qubit system $q_0,\cdots, q_{n-1}$ can model its uncertainty as a quantum superposition state, called mass function quantum state (MFQS) $\ket{m}$, which is denoted as
+We map the elements in the FoD to qubits, focal sets to states, mass function to superposition state, and belief masses to the probabilities obtained after measurement. \begin{definition} Consider a mass function $m$ with a FoD $\Omega=\{\omega_1,\cdots,\omega_n\}$, an $n$-qubit system $q_0,\cdots, q_{n-1}$ can model its uncertainty as a quantum superposition state, called mass function quantum state (MFQS) $\ket{m}$, which is denoted as